Skip to content

 The dataset spans a broad range of news topics and outlets to reflect real-world reporting styles, and was reviewed through multiple human-in-the-loop iterations to improve labeling consistency.
 Because the training data is news-focused and primarily English, the model performs best on journalistic text.
 For dataset and model details, see the model card on Hugging Face.

 No. UnBias-Plus focuses specifically on detecting biased language in text.
 It does not verify factual accuracy, fact-check claims, or identify AI-generated content.
-These are separate and important challenges that the Vector research community continues to work on through related projects.
+These are separate and important challenges that Vector's research community continues to work on through related projects.

-To stay informed about future tools, including work on misinformation detection and multimodal (audio and visual) bias analysis, follow the Vector Institute.
+To stay informed about upcoming tools, including our work on misinformation detection and multimodal (audio and visual) bias analysis, sign up for the Vector Institute newsletter or follow our ongoing work.

 UnBias-Plus is currently trained and optimized for English text.
 It may produce results when given content in other languages, but accuracy and reliability cannot be guaranteed outside of English.
 Expanding to French and additional languages is on the roadmap, and feedback from multilingual users is welcome.